March 2025

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)

-Mini Brent Crude Futures contract with contract size of 100 barrels is cash-settled based on the ICE Futures Europe Brent Crude Futures contract which has a contract size of 1,000 barrels.
+Micro CoinDesk Bitcoin Futures contract with contract size of 0.1 Bitcoin is cash-settled with the spot price of bitcoin referenced against CoinDesk’s Bitcoin Price Index.
 The reduced product size allows clients to optimize their capital exposure allocation and flexibility to utilize financial leverage across multiple products giving portfolio diversification opportunities to the client.

 Source: TradingView | Average True Range: using daily ATR (14) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily and weekly timeframes